hildjj/xmlpug/README.md

-Use [Jade](https://github.com/visionmedia/jade) to transform XML, instead of XSLT.
+Use [Jade](https://github.com/visionmedia/jade) to transform XML, instead of [XSLT](http://www.w3.org/TR/xslt).
 Why?
 At my office, we call the XSLT book the *Token of Pain*.
 Whoever touched the XSLT code last has it on their desk, and is responsible for being the current expert.
 That person hates their life until someone else needs the book badly enough to take on the pain.

 Also, you can't easily generate HTML5 with XSLT because of the doctype and tags like `<meta>` that don't get closed.

+# Installation

+    npm install -g xmljade

+# Example

-Instead, write templates like this:
+Write templates like this:

 ```
 doctype html